 This work is part of major on-going collaboration with The University of Western Ontario (Drs.
 Christine White, Fred Longstaffe, Andrew Nelson and Jean Francois Milliare) and Arizona State University (Dr. Kelly Knudson).
 It is funded in part by grants to Dr. White (SSHRC Research Grant no. 332337) and Dr. Toyne (SSHRC PostDoctoral Fellowship Award No. 756-2010-0739).

-Dr. J. Marla Toyne completed her field season for Project Ukhupacha in Peru as part of the fulfillment of her grants from the Petzl Foundation and the UCF Office of Research and Commercialization.
+Dr. J. Marla Toyne completed her field season in Peru collaborating with Project Ukhupacha (from Spain) as part of the fulfillment of her grants from the Petzl Foundation and the UCF Office of Research and Commercialization.
 Dr. Toyne was able to take several students, both undergraduate and graduate, to the field.
 See the video below for a look at their field season: